eneskpc/jquery.dblClickField/README.md

 This project allows you to edit html element with double click.

 ## Why I prepared this jQuery Plugin
-Because, I had to use this plugin for Private Project.
+Because, I had to use this plugin for Private Project.<br>
 I created a reference for myself and I wanted to be a source for you.

 ### How to use this plugin?